 - ¾ teaspoon salt

 Make the Falafel

-- Put all ingredients for the falafel in a food processor (or blend with an immersion blender) and pulse until finely ground without any large pieces remaining.
+- Put all ingredients for the falafel in a food processor and pulse until finely ground without any large pieces remaining.
 Make sure not to overprocess the mixture!

 - Prepare the corn tacos by following the instructions on the package.
 Usually, you can either toast them lightly in the oven for a few minutes on each side or heat them up in a nonstick skillet until they become hot but still soft.

-- Fill the tacos with the falafel, lettuce, avocado, tomato, and sour cream, evenly distributing the ingredients among all tortillas.
+- Fill the tacos with lettuce, falafel, avocado, tomato and sour cream.
 Enjoy warm!

 - For a lower calorie version, simply use romaine lettuce leaves instead of the corn tortillas

 - Feel free to use more add-ins such as pickled or grilled vegetables for more colorful tacos!

 - The falafel taste best fresh from the oven but can be stored in the fridge for 4-5 days and even frozen for up to 3 months.